Adele's '25' reigns for 3rd week on Billboard chart, Coldplay at No.2

-NEW YORK, Dec 14 (Reuters) - Adele’s record-breaking new album “25” sold another 728,000 copies last week, easily trumping Coldplay’s new release, “A Head Full of Dreams,” to retain the top spot on the Billboard 200 album charts for a third week.
+NEW YORK (Reuters) - Adele’s record-breaking new album “25” sold another 728,000 copies last week, easily trumping Coldplay’s new release, “A Head Full of Dreams,” to retain the top spot on the Billboard 200 album charts for a third week.

 Coldplay, which like Adele initially held back its album from streaming service Spotify and other free platforms, sold some 209,000 copies in its debut week, according to data from Nielsen Music on Monday.